 Imagine paying an exorbitant price for something precious.
 Once you became the owner you’d protect that possession.
-You would keep preserve it for its intended use.
+You would preserve it for its intended use.

 God paid an outrageous price for you, the blood of Jesus Christ, His Son.
 He has redeemed us, bought us.
 From this position of great cost and love He reveals His will for our lives: sanctification.
 We are to become set apart, clean, set aside for His intended use.